MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

    > Microsoft no longer supports SNAC 11.
 If you find any issues using SNAC 11, you must upgrade to a supported version of Microsoft driver before technical support can be provided.

 1. It's recommended that you upgrade the application driver to a supported driver.
-1. Use MSOLEDBSQL v18/ODBC v17 if you aren't using encryption for connection, but if you're using encryption for connection on the application server, use MSOLEDBSQL v19/ODBC v18 as these drivers come with encryption by default.
+1. Use MSOLEDBSQL v18 or ODBC v17 if you aren't using encryption for connection, but if you're using encryption for connection on the application server, use MSOLEDBSQL v19 or ODBC v18 as these drivers come with encryption by default.
 For more information, see the following articles:

    - [Release notes for OLE DB Driver - OLE DB Driver for SQL Server](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server?view=sql-server-ver16&preserve-view=true)